 MDRC’s Career and Technical Education Projects

 The past decade has seen a resurgence of interest in career and technical education (CTE) as a way to engage students, help people build the skills necessary to succeed in a technologically advanced economy, and meet employer demand for workers.
-MDRC — which has a two-decade history of developing and evaluating CTE programs, including our landmark study of Career Academies — is partnering with over a dozen CTE programs to build evidence and inform policy and practice.
+MDRC—which has a three-decade history of developing and evaluating CTE programs, including a landmark study of Career Academies—is partnering with over a dozen CTE programs to build evidence and inform policy and practice.
 MDRC’s Center for Effective CTE seeks to synthesize lessons learned from CTE projects (with middle and high schools, community colleges, and workforce organizations) and illuminate big-picture issues including those related to equity in access and outcomes, employer engagement, advising, and choices and decision-making.
 It also examines how the future of work will shape the evolution of CTE.

 MIDDLE AND HIGH SCHOOL STUDENTS

 Career Technical Education Innovation: New York City as a Laboratory for Learning is studying the impact of CTE programs on a variety of student outcomes: social competencies, high school graduation, postsecondary enrollment and completion, employment, and earnings.
 The study is also looking at variation in the more than 200 CTE programs across New York City to determine what program components contribute to improved student outcomes.
-The study is being conducted in partnership with the Research Alliance for New York City Schools and the University of Connecticut.
+The study is being conducted in partnership with the Research Alliance for New York City Schools and Vanderbilt University.

 P-TECH 9-14 is a six-year high school model that was created by IBM, the New York City Department of Education, and the City University of New York (CUNY).
 Students participate in work-based learning experiences and graduate with both a high school diploma and a free associate’s degree from CUNY.
-There are now seven P-TECH schools in New York City, each with a different industry partner, and the model has proliferated across New York State and the nation.
+There are now nine P-TECH schools in New York City, seven of which are in the MDRC study, and each has a different industry partner.
+The model has also proliferated across New York State and the nation.
 MDRC is conducting implementation, impact, and cost studies of New York City’s P-TECH 9-14 schools.

-YouthForce NOLA is an initiative designed to connect New Orleans high school students to career pathways in high-wage, high-demand industries such as health sciences, digital media, IT, and skilled crafts.
+YouthForce NOLA is an initiative designed to connect New Orleans high school students to career pathways in high-wage, high-demand industries such as health sciences, digital media/IT, business, and skilled crafts.
 The program provides technical support to schools to develop CTE programs that lead to industry-recognized credentials and collaborates with employers to offer a robust paid internship program.
-MDRC is providing advice on program design, conducting an implementation study, and assessing the feasibility of an impact study.
+MDRC is conducting an implementation and impact study of YouthForce NOLA’s Soft Skills in Computer Science Pathways program.
+In this project, MDRC and YouthForce NOLA will test and refine a model of integrating instruction in “soft skills” (the general habits and competencies that make for a good employee) into computer science courses for high school students.
+MDRC will conduct an impact study to examine the effect of the program on students’ academic success and on their readiness for careers in science, technology, engineering, mathematics, and computer science.
+The goal of the study is to determine whether industry-specific CTE, paired with soft skills training, can help prepare New Orleans students for high-paying jobs.

-New World of Work (NWoW) is designed to help students learn the twenty-first-century skills (also called “soft skills”) that are important for success in the workplace.
+New World of Work (NWoW) is designed to help students learn the twenty-first-century skills (another name for soft skills) that are important for success in the workplace.
 The program, which is currently being pilot tested at community colleges in California, incorporates a twenty-first-century skills curriculum for the classroom, work-based learning experiences, and credentials designed to demonstrate mastery in these skills.
 MDRC is working with the developers of NWoW to adapt it for use in CTE programs and assess its promise for improving students’ educational outcomes.

 GED Bridge is testing whether a career-focused GED program at Northeast Wisconsin Technical College can help more students pass the high school equivalency exam and go on to college and careers.
 The program includes a curriculum that integrates material from the fields of health care and business and helps students identify the courses of study that are right for them.
 GED Bridge builds on the lessons of LaGuardia Community College’s Bridge to College and Careers program, which was found to increase high school equivalency exam pass rates and improve college enrollment and persistence.